US STOCKS-Nike and banks lift S&P 500 to record high close

 The latest personal consumption expenditures (PCE) data showed a measure of underlying inflation rose less than expected in May.
 Core PCE rose 3.4% year-over-year as expected, above the Fed's 2% flexible target.

+Billionaire Richard Branson's spaceship company Virgin Galactic SPCE.N soared almost 40% and was Wall Street's second most traded company after receiving approval from the U.S. aviation safety regulator to fly people to space.

-Investors expected the session to be one of the busiest year as FTSE Russell reconstitutes its indexes following a wild trading year marked by the pandemic and a "meme" stocks.
+With the FTSE Russell reconstituting its indexes following a wild trading year marked by the pandemic and a "meme" stocks, volume on U.S. exchanges surged to 15.1 billion shares, versus the 11.2 billion average over the last 20 trading days. nL2N2O01WH]

 The Nasdaq Composite .IXIC dropped 0.06%, to 14,360.39.